markoagidej/Contact-Management-System/README.md

 If the address is valid and does not already exist in your contacts, you will then be asked to fill in each of the remaining fields (which can remain empty if you wish).
 If you enter a non-valid email or that email is already in your contacts, you will recieve the corresponding error messege.
 At this point you will also have the option to create your own contact field with a (y/n) prompt.
-Entering 'n' will finish adding hte contact, while 'y' will prompt you for the name of your new field then the data you would like to enter.
+Entering 'y' will prompt you for the name of your new field then the data you would like to enter.
+Entering anything else will finish making the contact.
 > ***NOTE:*** Any custom field you enter will now show up as an option when creatign a new contact!
 At any time after entering a valid email address you can type '/end' to leave the rest of the field empty